ianjs/.emacs.d/README.md

 # My personal .emacs

-This is now in a 'tangled' org file so that:

-1. Everthing is in a collapsible list and easy to find
+This is now in a 'tangled' org file so that everything is in a collapsible list and easy to find.

 ## Separate .emacs file